utkarsh1311/weather-app/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.\
+Alternatively, you can also refer [this](https://blog.logrocket.com/8-ways-deploy-react-app-free/) for detailed information about development services.
 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**